-Noumea is a cruise port located on Grande Terre Island - New Caledonia's main (largest) island.
-Noumea is also the country's capital city and among the most westernized Pacific Ocean island cities.
+Noumea is a port city on Grande Terre Island - New Caledonia's main (largest) island.
+Noumea is also country's capital and among the most westernized Pacific Ocean island cities.
+The city covers a total area of approx 46 km2 (18 ml2) and has population around 100,000.

-Noumea port's cruising season is between mid May and mid December.
-The island was discovered by Captain Cook in 1774.
-He gave the name New Caledonia because the place reminded Captain Cook the Scottish Highlands.
+Port's cruising season is between mid-May and mid-December.
+The island was discovered in 1774 by James Cook (1728-1779, British explorer, cartographer, Royal Navy Captain).
+He also gave the name New Caledonia as the islands reminded him the Scottish Highlands.
+The Romans named "Caledonia" the lands of England and Scotland, located north of Britannia.

 Noumea cruise terminal